raposamillar/A-Night-In/README.md

 Clicking on the family friendly button leads the user to a new page where they are presented with two dropdown buttons.
 The “drink” button on left, when clicked, displays a list of drink types.
 Clicking on one of those types (i.e. – Shakes), causes an image card and a recipe to be randomly generated and shown to the screen.
 The “movie” button on the right functions similarly.
 Once clicked, the user is presented with a list of genres (i.e. – Animation).
 The clicked genre will produce several movie posters.
 Users can then click on the poster that appeals to them the most.
 At this point, a single image will display containing a description of the movie and its popularity rating.
 Users can feel secure in knowing that the “movie” button is designed to return films only containing ratings of G and PG.

 The adult/19+ access only portal functions in a similar manner, albeit with fewer restrictions.
-Instead of drink types, the user is presented with a list of alcoholic ingredients (i.e. – whisky).
+Instead of drink types, the user is presented with a list of alcoholic ingredients (i.e. – whiskey).
 As movie types are not subject to rating filters, users are invited to experience the full range of options (i.e. – R-rated films).

 URL: https://raposamillar.github.io/A-Night-In/